 If you live near an Aldi grocery store, they have a really great selection of options to build your charcuterie, and the prices were fantastic!
 A new one opened near where I live recently, and I went to check it out.
 I purchased the majority of the items for my charcuterie there for around $60 and it served 10 people easily with some leftovers.
 Serving 10 or more people (not including alcohol) for $60 is a bargain!

 Start with your cheese selection.
 It’s a good idea to include both firm and soft cheese, some mild flavors and some stronger flavors.
 My favorite go-to cheese is the Sartori Bellavitano line.
 It comes in multiple varieties and we haven’t had one we didn’t like.
 We usually buy the espresso flavor, but also really like the Merlot, Tennessee Whiskey, and raspberry kinds.

 There are a variety of cured meats that work well for charcuterie.
-I used hard salami, prosciutto, summer sausage, bite size dry salami and some black peppercorn genoa salami from the Hy-Vee deli counter that’s our absolute favorite.
+I used hard salami, prosciutto, summer sausage, bite-size dry salami, and some black peppercorn genoa salami from the Hy-Vee deli counter that’s our absolute favorite.
 Slices of polish sausage or kielbasa would be great also.
-Whatever you choose, just be sure it’s thinly sliced to make it easy for guests to load onto their crackers or bread.
+Whatever you choose, just be sure it’s thinly sliced to make it easy for guests to load it onto their crackers or bread.

 Crackers and Breads

-The Rock Creek Crisps pictured above are our absolute favorite cracker.
-I get them at Whole Foods, and they are a bit pricey, but in my opinion they are worth it.
+The Rock Creek Crisps pictured above are our absolute favorite crackers.
+I get them at Whole Foods, and they are a bit pricey, but in my opinion, they are worth it.
 When I go to Whole Foods, I typically buy 4 or 5 boxes and just keep them in the pantry.